Big Business For Brainstorm (and Beyond)

 It's time to share a little story about going big.
 For the past 9 months we've been working on one of the most overwhelming things we've done as Brainstorm to date.
-It could also be the most lucrative, game changing, Shark-Tank-big opportunity we've ever had.

 In September of 2014 we got a very simple, straightforward email from a wall decor buyer at Bed Bath & Beyond.
 What!?
 Yes, BBB.
 They were inquiring about carrying our American Atlas Map prints.
 Seeing them online, they thought the maps would be a good fit for their wall decor collections.
 We mulled over it for a while, contemplating what working with such a big retailer would do to our "brand".
 Are Brainstorm prints suited for a big box store?
 Are we that type of company?
 What could working with them do (or un-do) for us?
 We had worked with Urban Outfitters before with great success and we decided that this could be another positive growing step.
 We could have a "corporate branch" and not lose our soul.
 If we could give BBB something different than our brick and mortar stores carry (just like we did with UO), we would feel better about the whole relationship.
 Our maps in a custom colorway was the answer.
 The BBB buyer loved it because they would get an exclusive product.
 We want everyone to be happy and have something relatively unique.
 So, we went for it.